Pakistani web developer charged over fake details spread about Southport accused

 The site’s editor-in-chief posted an apology July 31 for “the misleading information published in a recent article on our website, Channel3 Now.
 We deeply regret any confusion or inconvenience this may have caused.”

-The misleading information spread quickly online in the UK, with riots breaking out in various locations.
+The false details spread quickly online in the UK, with riots breaking out in various locations.

 There were also anti-racist counter-demonstrations attended by thousands of people.